App Size Optimization#

 You can use various methods to reduce the size of Java and native code libraries in your app.

-Ensure you understand the space occupied by any automatically generated code.
+Make sure you understand the space occupied by any automatically generated code.
 For example, many protocol buffer tools generate excessive methods and classes, which can double or triple the size of the app.

-A single enum can increase the size of the app's classes.dex file by about 1.0 to 1.4 KB.
-These size increases can quickly accumulate, resulting in complex systems or shared libraries.
-If possible, consider using @IntDef annotations and ProGuard to remove enums and convert them to integers.
-This type conversion retains the various safety advantages of enums.
+file by about 1.0 to 1.4 KB.
+These size increases can quickly accumulate, creating complex systems or shared libraries.
+If possible, consider using @IntDef

 If your app uses native code and the Android NDK, you can also reduce the size of the release version of the app by optimizing the code.
 Removing debug symbols and not extracting native libraries are two practical techniques.

-If the app is in development and still requires debugging, using debug symbols is appropriate.
-You can use the arm-eabi-strip tool provided in the Android NDK to remove unnecessary debug symbols from native libraries.
+tool provided in the Android NDK to remove unnecessary debug symbols from native libraries.
 After that, you can compile the release version.

-When compiling the release version of the app, you can package uncompressed .so files in the APK by setting android:extractNativeLibs="false" in the element of the app manifest.
-Disabling this flag prevents the PackageManager from copying .so files from the APK to the file system during installation, providing the additional benefit of reducing app updates.
+files from the APK to the file system during installation, providing the additional benefit of reducing app updates.

 Maintaining Multiple Slim APKs#

 APKs may contain content that users download but never use, such as resources for other languages or screen densities.
-To ensure users receive the smallest download file, you should upload your app using Android App Bundle to Google Play.
-By uploading an App Bundle, Google Play can generate and deliver optimized APKs tailored to each user's device configuration, so users only need to download the code and resources necessary to run your app.
+To ensure that users receive the smallest download file, you should upload your app using Android App Bundle to Google Play.
+By uploading an App Bundle, Google Play can generate and deliver optimized APKs tailored to each user's device configuration, so users only download the code and resources needed to run your app.
 You no longer need to compile, sign, and manage multiple APKs to support different devices, and users can receive smaller, optimized download packages.

-When users download your app, their devices will receive the correct APK based on the device's capabilities and settings.
-This way, the device does not receive resources for features that the device does not possess.
-For example, if a user has an hdpi device, there is no need for the xxxhdpi resources you may provide for devices with higher density displays.
+When users download your app, their devices receive the correct APK based on the device's capabilities and settings.
+This way, the device does not receive resources for features it does not possess.
+For example, if a user has an hdpi

 For details, see Configuring APK Splits and Maintaining Multiple APKs.